 Adidas also made a special ball for the 2006 world cup finals & called it the Teamgeist Berlin.
 It had golden shades.
 Its successor the Jo’bulani named after the city Jo’burg (Johannesburg), which will host the finals, again with golden shade will be seen at the 2010 world cup finals.

-The Jabulani balls are available at Adidas retail outlets & are priced at Rs 5000.FLAG THIS POST
+The Jabulani balls are available at Adidas retail outlets & are priced at Rs 5000.REPORT THIS POST